 This solution provides and end-to-end procedure to support the SMS to Emergency Response Centre via NAS.

-After having registered to the network, the UE is authorised for SMS to EC.
+After having attached/registered to the network, the UE is authorised for SMS to EC.
 Depending on location and local regulation, it may also be provisioned with emergency numbers and corresponding service types (details will be addressed by solutions to KI#1).

-Upon detecting an originating emergency SMS, the UE sends an UL NAS transport message to the AMF containing the SMS body addressed to an EC.
-The AMF forwards it to the SMSF that requests the NRF and UDM for emergency SM service.
+Upon detecting an originating emergency SM, the UE sends an UL NAS transport message to the AMF containing the SMS body addressed to an EC.
+In the 5GC, the AMF forwards it to the SMSF that requests the NRF and UDM for emergency SM service.
+Similarly, in the EPS

-When granted service for emergency SMS, the SMSF forwards the emergency SM to the SMS-IWMSC that sends it the the appropriate EC and then the SMSF sends an ACK back to the UE.
+In the 5GS, the SMSF forwards the emergency SM to the SMS-IWMSC that sends it the the appropriate EC and then the SMSF sends an ACK back to the UE.

+In the EPS,

 6.X.2 Procedure

-The below figure shows the exact procedure to send an SMS to EC over the 5GS.
+The below figure shows the exact procedure to send an SMS to EC over the EPS and 5GS.

 Figure 1 - Procedure for SMS over NAS

-Emergency number/information provisioning to the UE
+Emergency number/information provisioning to the UE as specified in TS 23.167 [9].

-0.1 UE originates a SMS to EC
+0.1 UE originates a SM to EC

 0.2 SMS-IWMSC and/or SMSF register to NRF/UDM, e.g. by invoking the Nnrf_NFManagement_NFRegister or UDM service operation (e.g. Nudm_UECM_Registration)

-The UE performs domain selection for UE originating SMS as defined in clause 5.16.3.8 of TS 23.501
+The UE performs domain selection for UE originating SM as defined in clause 5.16.3.8 of TS 23.501

 2a.
-The UE builds the SMS message to be sent to EC, as defined in TS 23.040 (e.g. the SMS message consists of CP-DATA/RP-DATA/TPDU/SMS-SUBMIT parts).
-The SMS message is encapsulated in an NAS message with an indication indicating that the NAS message is for SMS transporting to EC.
+The UE builds the SM to be sent to EC, as defined in TS 23.040 (e.g. the SMS message consists of CP-DATA/RP-DATA/TPDU/SMS-SUBMIT parts).
+The SM is encapsulated in a NAS message with an indication indicating that the NAS message is for SMS to EC.

-2b.
-The AMF determines that the received message contains SMS to EC.
-The AMF forwards the SMS message/body and SUPI to the SMSF serving the corresponding UE
+2b.1 The AMF determines that the received message contains SMS to EC.
+The AMF forwards the SMS message/body and SUPI to the SMSF serving the corresponding UE.

+2b.2 The MME determines that the received message contains SMS to EC.
+The MME forwards the SM message/body and SUPI to the SMSC.

 2c.
 The SMSF invokes Namf_Communication_N1N2MessageTransfer service operation to forward SMS ack message to AMF.